-- Remove all objects from the charging pad.
-The system may not charge if there are any objects on the charging pad. - 2.
-Place the mobile device face up on the symbol on the charging pad and align it to the left wall of the charging bin.

-3. The ((2)) will display on the on the infotainment screen.
+- 2. Remove all objects from the charging pad.
+The system may not charge if there are any objects on the charging pad. - Place the mobile device face up on the symbol on the charging pad. - 4.
+The ((D)) will display on the f on the infotainment screen.
 This indicates that the mobile device is properly positioned and charging.
-If a phone is placed on the charging pad and ((2)) does not display, remove the phone from the pad, turn 180 degrees and wait three seconds before placing/aligning the phone on the pad again.
+If a phone is placed on the charging pad and (D) does not display, remove the phone from the pad, turn 180 degrees and wait three seconds before placing/aligning the phone on the pad again.